The Society for Co-operation in Russian and Soviet

 its founding aims of promoting co-operation between the peoples

-of the UK and Russia.
-It continues to preserve and provide access
+of the UK, Russia and the FSU.
+It continues to preserve and provide

 The Society became a registered charity in May 2004.
 Registered